 Require- ment # Requirement Text Rat- ing Basis for rating The system allows workers to request the release of medical documents to legal or mine safety personnel.
 The Safety, Health, and Environment Policy includes a right to access information unless deemed to be business sensitive.
 Chapter 3.3-Community Health and Safety 3.3.1.1.
 Critical The operating company shall carry out a scoping exercise to identify significant potential risks and impacts to community health and safety from mining-related activities.
 At minimum, the following sources of potential risks and impacts to community health and/or safety shall be considered: a.
 General mining operations; b.
 Operation of mine-related equipment or vehicles on public roads; c.
 Operational accidents; d.
 Failure of structural elements such as tailings dams, impoundments, waste rock dumps (see also IRMA Chapter 4.1); e.
-Mining-related effects on priority ecosystem services (see also IRMA Chapter 4.6); f.
+Mining-related impacts on priority ecosystem services (see also IRMA Chapter 4.6); f.
 Mining-related effects on community demographics, including in-migration of mine workers and others; g.
 Mining-related impacts on availability of services; h.
 Hazardous materials and substances that may be released as a result of mining-related activities (see also IRMA Chapter 4.1); and i.
-Increased prevalence of water-borne, waterbased, water-related, and vector-borne diseases, and communicable and sexually transmitted diseases (e.g., HIV/AIDs, tuberculosis, malaria, ¢ The scoping exercise to identify significant potential risks and impacts to community health and safety from mining-related activities did not include all the requirements; however, elements are included in other supporting documents.
+Increased prevalence of water-borne, water-based, water-related, and vector-borne diseases, and communicable and sexually transmitted diseases (e.g., HIV/AIDs, tuberculosis, malaria, The scoping exercise to identify significant potential risks and impacts to community health and safety from mining-related activities did not include all the requirements; however, elements are included in other supporting documents.
 The provided Investment Development Model (IDM) and Social Way Assurance Framework, confirmed that community and sensitive receptors were identified as part of stakeholder impact management plans.
 Risks relating to sub-requirements a, b, c, f, g, and h have been scoped.
 Risks and impacts to community relating to d, e, and i are identified and scoped in separate programs.
 Failure of structural elements such as tailings dams, is scoped through Anglo's technical programs addressing dam safety.
 Sub-requirement e is addressed, as Priority Ecosystems Baseline surveys were undertaken by an external specialist in 2021.
 Following on from this, community engagement sessions were held with the specialists from Scientific Aquatic Services.
 Sub-requirements d and e are included in emergency planning and biodiversity assessments.
+For sub-requirement i, the Social Way Toolkit explains how the mine engages with local health authorities on public health programs that include the risks associated with communicable diseases, so there is clearly an understanding of their intent and extent.